 Hypersensitivity reactions including asthma, contact dermatitis, and anaphylaxis can occur following exposure to chamomile (26) (27).
-A case of occupational allergic rhinoconjunctivitis induced by inhalation of chamomile dried flowers has also been reported (36).

 Anticoagulants / Antiplatelets: Chamomile may increase the anticoagulant effects and inhibit platelet activity due to its coumarin content (28).

-Sedatives: Chamomile may increase their effects (4).
+Sedatives: Chamomile may increase the effects of sedatives (4).

-Cytochrome P450 substrates: Chamomile inhibits CYP1A2, CYP2C9, CYP2D6 and CYP3A4 and can affect the intracellular concentration of drugs metabolized by these enzymes (29).
+Cytochrome P450 substrates: Chamomile inhibits CYP1A2, CYP2C9, CYP2D6, and CYP3A4, and can affect the intracellular concentration of drugs metabolized by these enzymes (29).